Efik people: Ekpe

-Due to the Obutong massacre of 1765 and several other incidents, the Ekpe society of Old Calabar was transformed into the Abakuá cult in Cuba, the Bonkó cult in Bioko and the Abakuya dance in mainland Equatorial Guinea.
+Due to the Obutong massacre of 1765 and several other incidents, the Ekpe society of Old Calabar was transformed into the Abakuá cult in Cuba, the Bonkó cult in Bioko, and the Abakuya dance in mainland Equatorial Guinea.

 Cuisine

 The Efik people are well known for a diverse number of cuisines.
 Among these cuisines include Ekpang nkukwo, Edikang Ikong, Afia efere, Anyan Ekpang, Afang soup and several others.
 Originally, items such as onions (Oyim mbakara) was rare in Efik meals.
 Large amounts of pepper was also uncommon in Efik cuisines.
-Prior to the introduction of industrialised cubic-shaped seasonings such as maggi and know, Crayfish was used to make meals more spicy.
+Prior to the introduction of industrialised cubic-shaped seasonings such as maggi and Knorr, Crayfish was used to make meals spicier.
 Some meals have been mentioned often in the 19th century historical literature of Old Calabar.
 Among these included Yams, Fufu and an unidentified type of black soup frequently mentioned in 19th century Old Calabar literature.
 Several meals were composed of yam such as Usuñ abia, Iwụk abia, Afia abia, Ọsọbọ abia, Edifrai abia and Ọfọp abia.
 Meals such as Iwewe were fed to children and old people with no teeth or fragile teeth.
 Iwewe is a type of boiled yam mashed with a small amount of palm oil and stirred with a spoon.
 Iwewe is also regarded as a sacrificial meal often prepared for the Efik deities.

 Meat and fish are the major sources of protein in Efik cuisines.
 Animals such as goats, chicken and dogs are consumed in Efik cuisine.
 Cow meat was also consumed but the Efik native cow was rarely eaten or milked by the Efik.
 The Efik native cow (Enañ Efịk) was regarded with some amount of reverence and was mainly killed on rare occasions such as the festival for the installation of a new priest king.

 The Efik also manufacture a number of beverages such as Mmịn Efik (Palm wine), Ufọfọp (Native gin), Lemon grass tea (Nnyannyaña), Mmịn Eyop (Eyop wine).
 Palm wine is acquired by making an incision on the palm tree, a process known as "tapping".
 After the tapping process, the wine is left to ferment for five hours.
 Alcoholic content may be increased via adding the red bark of Edat (Sacoglottis gabonensis) to the wine.
 Ufọfọp (native gin) is distilled from palm wine and is sometimes mixed with the bark of Edat to increase the alcoholic content.